- The Movement of a Feline, And The Weight of a Zoid!

 Zoids are metal life forms based on animal motifs, featuring not only mammals such as lions and wolves, but also dinosaurs, insects, and various other motifs.
 The Blade Liger being commercialized this time is the lion-type Zoid that played an active role in the 1999 anime Zoids.

-Moving kits are a genre of products that is unique to Zoids.
-The products aren't already-assembled items like action figures but are instead assembled by the user.
+Moving model kits is a product genre unique to Zoids.
+The products don't come pre-assembled like action figures but are instead assembled by the user.
 The greatest aspect of Zoids is their movement.
 By incorporating motors, springs, and other powering mechanisms into Zoids, users can create "Metal Life Forms" that not only look good, but also move with ease.
-Zoids, which aren't humanoid in shape, but have the appearance and movement of the animals that they're based on have gained a unique fan base.
+Zoids has gained a unique fan base for their movements and appearance, which are based on animal motifs rather than humans.

 We spoke with Mr. Takashi Nakase, an expert in the Hobby Character Business Department of Takara Tomy's Character Business Division, who was in charge of the AZ-01 Blade Liger.
 Mr. Nakase was also interviewed for the MPZ-01 Shield Liger, the predecessor of this product.
 We hope that you'll read that as well.